 Conducting continuous oversight, monitoring and risk assessment: We conduct ongoing oversight and monitoring of our key risk areas and of any activities that have been identified through our annual risk assessment process.

-The review and approval of global promotional and educational materials for health care practitioners follow a comprehensive and strict process, as outlined in the International Medical Media Standards (IMMS) guidance document.
-The IMMS principles are followed by our employees on a worldwide basis, and define the concept of fairness and balance in the communication of scientific/educational information.
-All such materials are reviewed and approved by medical and legal personnel, captured in a global database, and assigned a unique identifying number and expiration date.
-All regional and country medical personnel involved in the review and approval of promotional/educational material receive comprehensive training on corporate policies, the IMMS, the medical-reviewer role, and the required database functionalities.
+The review and approval of global promotional and educational materials for health care practitioners follow a comprehensive and strict process, as outlined in the Worldwide Review Guidelines (WWRG) guidance document.
+The principles of the WWRG are followed by our employees on a worldwide basis, and define the concept of fairness and balance in the communication of scientific/educational information.
+All such materials are reviewed and approved by medical personnel, captured in a global database, and assigned a unique identifying number and expiration date.
+All regional and country medical personnel involved in the review and approval of promotional/educational material receive comprehensive training on corporate policies, the WWRG, the medical-reviewer role, and the required database functionalities.

 As a condition of employment, all of our sales and marketing employees are required to be certified periodically on sales and marketing practices.